• Pricing

 Foxit PDF Editor shows the user interface with vertical navigation panel on the left and horizontal toolbars at the top.

 Adobe Acrobat has the most complex interface of the three programs.
 We chose to showcase the web app version as it’s the more intuitive option.
-The top navigation bar has several sections (Home, Documents, Edit, Convert, E-sign, and All Tools), and the interface changes depending on which one you choose.
+The top navigation bar has several sections (Home, PDF Spaces, Documents, Edit, Create, Convert, E-sign, and All Tools), and the interface changes depending on which one you choose.

 Adobe's interface prioritizes functionality ahead of simplicity.
 Tools and options are organized in many menu levels, which allows access to all its features but can make basic tasks harder to complete, especially for new users.
 Adobe suite users, however, will find Acrobat’s desktop app interface familiar and, thus, easy to navigate.